What is a hernia?

 What are the Treatments for Hernia?

 Once a hernia forms, it will not heal by itself.
-Hernia surgery can be performed to repair a hernia, and to prevent complications such as strangulation or obstruction from occurring.
+Hernia surgery can be performed to repair a hernia and to prevent complications such as strangulation or obstruction from occurring.

-Hernia surgery and treatment involves returning the abdominal contents to the abdominal cavity, and reinforcing the weakened area of the abdominal wall.
+Hernia surgery and treatment involve returning the abdominal contents to the abdominal cavity and reinforcing the weakened area of the abdominal wall.
 This is usually done with the insertion of a mesh over the weakened area.
-The mesh provides the scaffolding for the body to form strong scar tissue in the region in where it is placed and strengthens the abdominal wall in that region.
+The mesh provides the scaffolding for the body to form strong scar tissue in the region where it is placed and strengthens the abdominal wall in that region.
 There are different types and sizes of mesh and your hernia surgeon will choose the best and most suitable one depending on the size and type of hernia you have.

 Approaches

-• Laparoscopic Approaches
+- Laparoscopic Approaches

-• Traditional (Open)
+- Traditional (Open)

 Laparoscopic Hernia Surgery

-Laparoscopic techniques can result in less pain and smaller scars and may be beneficial in certain situations e.g. bilateral inguinal hernia; but not all hernias are suitable for laparoscopic approaches.
+Laparoscopic techniques can result in less pain and smaller scars and may be beneficial in

-Open approaches may still be recommended and may be better in certain situations where laparoscopic approaches are not ideal e.g. large, chronic hernias.
+Open approaches may still be recommended and may be better in certain situations where

-The hernia repair treatment can be done under general anaesthesia, or under regional anaesthesia.
+The hernia repair treatment can be done under general anaesthesia, or under regional

 In fit, young patients with no significant medical problems, the hernia surgery can be performed as day surgery.
 Elderly patients or patients with more serious medical problems may require admission and may need to stay a day or two after surgery to recover.